AAA3A-AAA3A/AAA3A-cogs/docs/cog_discordedit.rst

 About this cog
 --------------

-A cog to edit Discord default objects!
+A cog to edit Discord default objects, like guilds, roles, text channels, voice channels, threads and AutoMod!

 --------
 Commands
 --------

-Here are all the commands included in this cog (70):
+Here are all the commands included in this cog (74):

 * ``[p]editguild``
  Commands for edit a guild.